STS-GAN: Can We Synthesize Solid Texture with High Fidelity from Arbitrary 2D Exemplar?: Conclusion

 \section{Conclusion}

-In this research, a novel approach to synthesize solid texture, STS-GAN, is proposed, which adversarially and hierarchically learn the appearance with a feature-free nature.
-It can successfully capture the multi-scale textural information hided in a 2D exemplar and further extend it into volumetric domain.
-In experiments, our method generates more realistic solid textures than the other state-of-the-art methods.
+This research proposes a novel approach to synthesize solid texture, named as STS-GAN, which learns arbitrary 3D solid texture from few 2D exemplars.
+It can successfully capture textural \emph{local Markov property}, \emph{multiscality}, and \emph{diversity}, synthesizing high-fidelity solid textures.
+In experiments, STS-GAN generates more realistic solid textures than the other state-of-the-art methods.

-There are, however, still some limitations in this method.
+There are, however, still some limitations to this method.
 The high computational cost of STS-GAN learning process is a significant burden.
-In the future, the simplification method should be further studied for the acceleration of learning.
-Furthermore, the generating process must be hastened to meet the requirements of efficiency in real-world applications.
+In the future, the simplification method should be further studied to accelerate learning.
+Furthermore, the generating process must be hastened to meet the efficiency requirements in real-world applications.
+Finally, there is a future research direction in exploring the relationship between texture and the human visual perception, as well as establishing precise numerical metrics for describing textures.